Idrissa Gueye’s enduring quality gives new-look Everton some old-fashioned backbone

 On a day when Everton revisited their past, when they welcomed back two of their finer servants of the 21st century, Gueye’s second full debut brought defeat for David Moyes.
 Many an Everton signing of the post-Moyes era has been sufficiently wretched that the only thing worse than buying them once would be to recruit them for a second time.
 There is no clamour for a comeback from Davy Klaassen or Jean-Philippe Gbamin, Cenk Tosun or Moise Kean, Yannick Bolasie or Ashley Williams.
 Gueye was different: the finest part of Steve Walsh’s legacy, from his ill-fated time as director of football, and, along with Dominic Calvert-Lewin, the best buy of the Farhad Moshiri era.

-If there is too little competition for that title during a time when they spent half a billion and wasted much of it, Gueye was acquired the first time for £7 million, the second for £2 million.
-His return could be described in other numbers, of tackles and interceptions and blocks or even passes and pass completion rate, when an essentially destructive presence showed his constructive side.
+If there is too little competition for that title during a time when they spent half a billion and wasted much of it, Gueye was acquired the first time for £7m, the second for £2m.
+His return could be described in other numbers, of tackles and interceptions and blocks or even passes and pass completion rate when an essentially destructive presence showed his constructive side.
 If it was apparent in his air of authority, it was also evident in a tale of two summer signings.
-Lucas Paqueta represents Moyes’ biggest ever buy.
-The £50 million Brazilian was snuffed out by Gueye, the flair player smothered into ineffectiveness.
+Lucas Paqueta represents Moyes’s biggest ever buy.
+The £50m Brazilian was snuffed out by Gueye, the flair player smothered into ineffectiveness.

 Gueye has the look of a player with another gear if needs to accelerate further.
 It makes him the indictment of a supposed successor.
 It can feel a trick of the birth certificates that Allan is 16 months younger than Gueye as Carlo Ancelotti’s old ally did not even make the bench, his Everton career sent into a tailspin by his immobility.
 He is now the seventh-choice central midfielder and the common denominator among the six men ahead of him – Gueye, Onana, Iwobi, Abdoulaye Doucoure, James Garner and Tom Davies – is an ability to run.
 Allan cannot.
 Lampard’s verdict on his future was a non-committal: “We’ll see.”